 Specify call loop detection and avoidance methods.

-Define common Quality of Service objectives including network overload and congestion notification and processing mechanisms.
+Include recommendations for network overload and congestion notification and processing mechanisms.

-Investigate issues surrounding known interoperability problems (e.g., PRACK [RFC 3262], early media, ptime, etc.).

 Purpose

 IP Interconnection among service providers is significantly increasing as the transition of the PSTN from SS7/TDM to SIP/IP networks progresses.
 Current deployments of SIP/IP in the core carrier networks have exposed operational and implementation differences on how IP for SIP traffic works ‘on the wire’.
 These differences complicate interconnection, and in some cases require ‘protocol normalization’ to achieve full interoperability.
-The call control protocol SIP [RFC 3261] is defined in the IETF and is further refined in profiles developed by 3GPP or ATIS that reflect regional and/or national differences in implementation.
+The call control protocol SIP [RFC 3261] is defined in the IETF and is further refined by 3GPP or ATIS that reflect regional and/or national differences in implementation.
 There are hundreds of IETF SIP and 3GPP specifications that are open to interpretation, creating ambiguity in the detailed options that are implemented.
 This often requires Session Border Controllers or IBCF proxies reconcile the signaling between service providers and resolving those ambiguities.
 Time and effort is also required to document the differences and configure the SBC or IBCF proxy to implement the necessary changes to the on the wire protocol.

-The purpose of this effort is to identify a baseline set of features that should be common to all IP-NNI implementations for voice service, and where gaps or ambiguities are identified in existing standards, request that those gaps be addressed by the responsible Standards Development Organizations [SDOs].
+The purpose of this effort is to identify a baseline set of features that should be common to all IP-NNI implementations for voice service.

 This document defines the standards and options that are supported for this NNI Profile.
 They will provide carriers with a precise description of the IP-NNI in the areas where the standards leave multiple options, or where the existing specifications are ambiguous.

-In addition, this NNI Profile will increase the use of key words [i.e. MAY, SHOULD, MUST] where operational experience indicates that such enhancements are beneficial.
+This document uses key words like MUST, MAY and SHALL in accordance with RFC-2119..

 Application

-This document defines an NNI Profile that may be used for is defined for USA and Canadian deployments, but may be applicable for deployments outside USA and Canadian.
+This document defines an NNI Profile that may be used for USA and Canadian deployments, but may be applicable for deployments outside USA and Canada.

 Impact on Services - The NNI Profile described by this document is not intended to “certify” equipment and does not establish a new “compliance” requirement for existing or future products and services offered by any ATIS member company.